cabird/AI_where_it_matters/manually_coded_reports/report-data_infrastructure_operations_devops_ci_cd_deployment.md

 #### Theme: Pipeline bootstrapping, synthesis & quality review
 This theme captures the desire for AI to create, repair, and improve CI/CD pipelines — especially where documentation is poor or configurations are complex.
 The provided description: "Stand up/repair complex or poorly documented CI/CD; generate/modify pipelines; review/optimize configs; support local pipeline testing; enforce fundamentals." mirrors participants’ frustration and opportunity space.
 For example, one developer asked for help to "set up OneBranch CI/CD… notoriously poorly documented and hard to figure out."
 (Participant 41), while others want AI to "Develop CI/CD pipelines to address complex issue sets."
 (Participant 122).

-Participants also want AI to support local pipeline testing and optimization (Participant 259, Participant 360).
+Participants also want AI to support local pipeline testing and optimization (Participants 259, 360).
 The emphasis is on reducing time spent understanding legacy or opaque pipeline systems, enforcing CI/CD best practices, and making pipelines more maintainable.
 Boundaries include expectations that AI should improve developer productivity rather than obscure pipeline logic; review and optimization capabilities were explicitly requested: "CI/CD: Review code/configuration."
 (Participant 195).

 **Representative quotes**:
 - *"Help set up OneBranch CI/CD… notoriously poorly documented and hard to figure out."* (Participant 41)